allensarmiento/Season-KNN/README.md

 # Season-Clusters
 Project 2 - Attempting to predict the season based on mean temperature and sea level pressure

+## Questions to Consider:
+  * What do we parallelize and how do we implement it?
+  * How do we conduct prediction?

 ## TODO:
 1. Import the dataset (Month, Mean temperature, Sea Level Pressure)
 2. Figure out which station is which